 Quite unique to this diet is its approach to fat intake.
 Dr. Atkins’ claims have been that fat is burnt into energy much slower than carbohydrates and sugar.
-This means that while carbs and sugar will quickly be turned into energy, this energy will often peak into excess levels, which is then stored in the body as fat.
+This means that while carbs and sugar will quickly be turned into energy, this energy will often peak into excess levels, which are then stored in the body as fat.

 Because the fat is burnt much slower, people usually jump onto other high-sugar foods for immediate energy when their levels have quickly run flat.
-For this reason, Dr. Atkins suggests that to lose weight effectively, one must alter their diets to contain more healthy fats and fewer carbohydrates or sugar.
+For this reason, Dr. Atkins suggests that to lose weight effectively, one must alter their diet to contain more healthy fats and fewer carbohydrates or sugar.

-This typically means cutting out foods such as bread, rice, potatoes, pasta, sweets, soda and anything else which may have a high carb or fat content.
+This typically means cutting out foods such as bread, rice, potatoes, pasta, sweets, soda, and anything else which may have a high carb or fat content.
 Instead, fat is being burnt for fuel.
 This fat (including body fat) is burnt at a steady, constant pace leading to stable energy levels throughout the day and prolonged weight loss.

 There is no need to cut down calories on the Atkins diet.
 Instead, fresh foods (including dairy) should be consumed frequently, and mid-intensity cardio exercises should be done daily for maximum diet effectiveness.
 Exercises such as swimming and hiking (walks, even on flat ground, can be beneficial, particularly when coupled with weights).

-Professional trainers often advise people on this diet to have hour-long walks every other day at a pace slightly above your natural, comfortable pace.
+Professional trainers often advise people on this diet to have hour-long walks every other day at a pace slightly above their natural, comfortable pace.
 They also advise lightweight work using dumbbells to encourage muscle development, which in turn sustains weight loss.

 2. Intermittent Fasting

 This diet is potentially one of the simplest diets on the market.
 It is mostly vouched for by fitness professionals such as bodybuilders.
-Fitness enthusiasts claim it is the perfect diet to keep your body running on an intense fat-burning mode while eating virtually anything you would like.
+Fitness enthusiasts claim it is the perfect diet to keep your body running in an intense fat-burning mode while eating virtually anything you would like.